Background Image

 The Physician Leadership Scholarship Program (PLSP), jointly funded by the Specialist Services Committee and the Shared Care Committee, provides funding for courses, conferences, coaching programs, and Master's programs for physicians.
 The program focuses on:

-• Developing future leaders and helping existing physician leaders mature in their skill sets.
+• Helping existing physician leaders mature in their skill sets.

 • Fostering a culture of continuous quality improvement.

-• Empowering physicians to take on the issues and challenges of the ever-changing health landscape.
+• Providing educational support that prepares physicians to address the issues and challenges of the ever-changing health landscape.

 • Understanding and integrating evidence-based practices into leadership roles.

-• Advocating for policies and initiatives that effect positive change in the health care system.
+• Developing advocacy skills to advance policies and initiatives that effect positive change in the health care system.

 LEADS Framework